gardhr/cosi/README.md

 ## POSIX support

-Cosi is slowly starting to adopt POSIX functionality.
-If you just don't want any of those features then just be sure to "#define cosi_no_posix".
+If you don't want any of the POSIX features be sure to "#define cosi_no_posix".

 ## Caveats